 This year it takes place on October 9th starting at 11 AM, with competitors bringing their best dish to compete for up to $100.

-Although the 2020 festival had to be canceled due to COVID concerns, this year the Georgia Apple Festival returns to Ellijay with even more fun to celebrate its 50th year!
+In 2022 the Georgia Apple Festival returns to Ellijay GA, with even more fun to celebrate its 51st year!

-Offering two weekends of autumnal celebration, the festival will feature over 300 vendors with food, hand-crafted items, and on-site demonstrations of how different crafts are made.
+Offering two weekends of autumnal celebration, the festival will feature over 300 vendors with food from local Ellijay restaurants, hand-crafted items, and on-site demonstrations of how different crafts are made.

-There will also be the ever-popular parade and antique show.
-Admission is $5, and children ages 10 and under can enter for free.
+There will also be the ever-popular parade and antique car show, as well as a 5K run.
+Admission is $5 for adults, but children ages 10 and under can enter for free.

 Parking at the Lions Club Fairgrounds is limited, but there’s a free shuttle service.
 The various shuttle bus routes and parking areas are marked on a map on the Georgia Apple Festival website.

-Part of Blairsville’s heritage for over 50 years now, the Blairsville Sorghum Festival returns in 2021.
+Part of Blairsville GA’s heritage for over 50 years now, the Blairsville Sorghum Festival returns in 2022.

 Hosted by Blairsville Sorghum Syrup Makers and Enotah CASA Inc., the main event is focused on watching demonstrations and learning how the delicious syrup is made.